dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 ### Testing on the `runtime` repo

-1. make sure that you can build the `runtime` repo as baseline (install some pre-requisites then `build.cmd`)
+1. make sure that you can build the `runtime` repo as baseline (install some pre-requisites then `build.cmd libs` which should be sufficient to build all C# code)
 2. `build.cmd -pack` on your `roslyn` repo
 3. in `%userprofile%\.nuget\packages\microsoft.net.compilers.toolset` delete the version of the toolset that you just packed so that the new one will get put into the cache
-4. modify your local enlistment of `runtime` as illustrated in [this commit](https://github.com/RikkiGibson/runtime/commit/da3c6d96c3764e571269b07650a374678b476384) using the local path to your `roslyn` repo and with the package version you just packed, then build again
+4. modify your local enlistment of `runtime` as illustrated in [this commit](https://github.com/RikkiGibson/runtime/commit/da3c6d96c3764e571269b07650a374678b476384) then build again
-    - add `<RestoreAdditionalProjectSources><PATH-TO-YOUR-ROSLYN-ENLISTMENT>\artifacts\packages\Debug\Shipping\</RestoreAdditionalProjectSources>` to `Directory.Build.props`
+    - add `<RestoreAdditionalProjectSources><PATH-TO-YOUR-ROSLYN-ENLISTMENT>\artifacts\packages\Debug\Shipping\</RestoreAdditionalProjectSources>` using the local path to your `roslyn` repo to `Directory.Build.props`
-    - add `<MicrosoftNetCompilersToolsetVersion>3.9.0-dev</MicrosoftNetCompilersToolsetVersion>` to `eng/Versions.props`
+    - add `<MicrosoftNetCompilersToolsetVersion>3.9.0-dev</MicrosoftNetCompilersToolsetVersion>` with the package version you just packed (look in above artifacts folder) to `eng/Versions.props`

 ## Contributing